BOARD OF GOVERNORS

 Walter has served Lincoln since March 2017.
 Initially as CEO of Schlumberger for Argentina, Bolivia, and Chile.
 Walter is an Electronic Engineer from the Universidad Nacional de Cordoba with orientation on Industrial process and Bio-engineering.
 He worked 20 years in Schlumberger in several management positions in Saudi Arabia and Latin America including two global roles, as Vice President of Human Resources based in the US and as Commercial Director for the Drilling group based in London.
 His two children have attended Lincoln since 2017.
 Currently, Walter is the CEO of AESA a YPF subsidiary that he represents.

 Helena is a Director at AR Partners, a Buenos Aires based financial services firm.
 She previously worked at Merrill Lynch, Raymond James and Citi.
 She has a Masters Degree in International Relations from Columbia University.
 Helena is originally from Sweden and her husband is an Argentine diplomat.
 They have two sons at Lincoln.

 Luisa holds a Medical degree from the University of Milan and a Master in Epidemiology from LSHTM.
 She is currently the representative of UNICEF Argentina, and she previously worked as Health Adviser for Latin America and the Caribbean (UNICEF) and in several humanitarian and development posts in Africa, Asia and Latin America.
-She has three children at Lincoln: two in High School and one in Elementary School.
+One of her children is a Lincoln alumnus, and two of them attend Lincoln: one in high school and one in elementary school.